tajiri-tozan/tajiri-tozan/README.md

 1. Add mountain information to `src/pages/Top/yama.ts`.
 2. Add image to public/images
-3. commit and push to master branch
+3. commit and push to main branch

 # deploy

-~~When pushed to master branch, to deploy to production.~~
+~~When pushed to main branch, to deploy to production.~~

 ```
 yarn build